couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

 When grouping is enabled, the view output is grouped according to the key array, and you can specify the level within the defined array that the information is grouped by.
 You do this by specifying the index within the array by which you want the output grouped using the `group_level` parameter.
-You can see described in **Couldn't resolve xref tag: fig-couchbase-views-writing-querying-grouping**.

 ![](images/views-grouping.png)